 In addition to information collected for the Register, we may also collect other information about you in CVIP.
 This information may be sensitive information, such as the main reason you were assessed as being eligible to receive a COVID-19 vaccine in the relevant phase of the COVID-19 vaccine rollout.
 We collect it to support the COVID-19 vaccine rollout, this includes monitoring and clinical administration of vaccinations.

 If you or your legal guardian provide consent to your vaccine provider, they will also enter into CVIP the main reason you were assessed as being eligible to receive a vaccine.
 If you do not provide your consent, we will not collect this information, but you will still be able to receive your vaccination (and your vaccination details will still be reported to the Register).

 Where your vaccine provider uses the Commonwealth-procured Booking Platform (Booking Platform), your personal information and booking details may be shared from the Booking Platform to your vaccine provider’s CVIP account on the day of your booking so that you do not have to provide it twice.

 Why we collect this information

 We collect this information so that your vaccine provider can upload information about your vaccination into the Register.

-We also collect sensitive information (including the main reason you are eligible for a vaccine if you provide your consent) from you so that reports can be provided to us (the Australian Government Department of Health) or to government health agencies in your State or Territory.
+We also collect sensitive information (including the main reason you are eligible for a vaccine if you provide your consent) from you so that reports can be provided to us (the Australian Government Department of Health and Aged Care) or to government health agencies in your State or Territory.
 These reports are important tools to support government health agencies in monitoring their implementation and the progress of the COVID-19 vaccine rollout, such as how many eligible people in a front-line health role have been vaccinated.